Vishvita128/POWERBI_DASHBOARD_PROJECT/README.md

 Fields Used: State, Region, Category, Sub-Category, Segment, Sales, Profit, Quantity, Order Date.

 ABOUT THE CREATOR -
 Vishvita Nigam

- MBA in Business Analytics & Marketing
+ MBA in Business Analytics & Marketing.
+Passionate about turning raw data into actionable insights.
+Focused on creating visually impactful dashboards and solving real-world business problems through data.
- Passionate about turning raw data into actionable insights Focused on creating visually impactful dashboards and solving real-world business problems through data Connect with me on LinkedIn (www.linkedin.com/in/vishvita-nigam-)
+ Connect with me on LinkedIn (www.linkedin.com/in/vishvita-nigam-)